spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/modify-cluster-profiles/update-cluster-profile.md

      ![Screenshot that shows Palette's pack diff user interface with yellow highlight at left and blue highlight at right](/integrations_pack_diffs.webp)

-5. Check for yellow-highlight in the configuration that are missing in the new configuration.
+5. Check for yellow-highlights in the current configuration that are missing in the new configuration.
 If there are any customizations lines you added, use the **Keep** button to transfer the lines to the new version.
 Otherwise, click on **Next** to proceed.